ycrc/hopper-presentation/slides.md

 ---
 # User Interface
-- Hopper's user interface is a Virtual Desktop Infrastructure (VDI)
+- Hopper's only user interface is a Virtual Desktop Infrastructure (VDI)
 - You _must_ be on the Yale VPN even when on campus
-- Access
+- Two ways to access VDI
   - Via browser: https://hopper.ycrc.yale.edu
   - Via dedicated client.
 [Download](https://www.cendio.com/thinlinc/download/)
 - You will receive a (silent) DUO prompt each time
 - The VDI is the equivalent of a login node
 - VDI provides terminal, firefox, Open On Demand
 - Session is "persistent" for some period
+- Each user has one unique VDI session
 - Cut/Copy/Paste between Hopper and outside is prevented
 - Cut/Copy/Paste inside Hopper is allowed